Dharmayanti NLPI, Hewajuli DA, Ratnawati A, Hartaw. Genetic diversity of the H5N1 viruses in live bird markets, Indonesia. J Vet Sci. 2020;21(4):e56

 Results: As a result, the H5N1 viruses were detected in most of LBMs in both bird´ cloacal and environmental samples, in which about 35% of all samples were positive for influenza A and, subsequently, about 52% of these samples were positive for H5 subtyping.
 Based on the genetic analyses of 14 viruses isolated from LBMs, genetic diversities of the H5N1 viruses were identified including clades 2.1.3 and 2.3.2 as typical predominant groups as well as reassortant viruses between these 2 clades.

 Conclusions: As a consequence, zoonotic transmission to humans in the market could be occurred from the exposure of infected birds and/or contaminated environments.
 Moreover, new virus variants could emerge from the LBM environment.
 Therefore, improving pandemic preparedness raised great concerns related to the zoonotic aspect of new influenza variants because of its high adaptivity and efficiency for human infection.

-- Molecular characteristics of H9N2 influenza viruses isolated from farmed raccoon dogs and arctic foxes in China 7 days ago
+- Genetic characteristics and pathogenicity of novel reassortant H6 viruses isolated from wild birds in China 3 days ago

 - Risk Mapping of Highly Pathogenic Avian Influenza H5 during 2012-2017 in Taiwan with Spatial Bayesian Modeling: Implications for Surveillance and Control Policies 4 days ago

 - Administration of a CXCR2 antagonist, SCH527123, together with oseltamivir suppresses NETosis and protects mice from lethal influenza and piglets from swine-influenza infection 4 days ago

 - Identification of key candidate biomarkers for severe influenza infection by integrated bioinformatical analysis and initial clinical validation 5 days ago